Control fallacies, overgeneralization, and global labeling are a few in the list of common cognitive distortions that may lead to negative thinking.

-For example, you feel insecure about your relationship, or you think your partner might be losing interest.
+You feel insecure about your relationship.
+So, when you see your partner looking serious, you assume they might be losing interest in you.

 Catastrophizing is related to jumping to conclusions.
 In this case, you jump to the worst possible conclusion in every scenario, no matter how improbable it is.

 This cognitive distortion often comes with “what if” questions.
 What if he didn’t call because he got into an accident?
 What if she hasn’t arrived because she really didn’t want to spend time with me?
 What if I help this person and they end up betraying or abandoning me?

 Several questions might follow in response to one event.

 What if my alarm doesn’t go off?
 What if then I’m late for the important meeting?
 What if I get fired after I’ve worked so hard for this job?

 Personalization leads you to believe that you’re responsible for events that, in reality, are completely or partially out of your control.

 This cognitive distortion often results in you feeling guilty or assigning blame without contemplating all factors involved.

 Your child has an accident, and you blame yourself for allowing them to go to that party.